-The El Porvenir mine is owned by Nexa Resources El Porvenir S.A.C., a subsidiary of Nexa Peru in which Nexa Peru has a 100% equity interest.
+The El Porvenir mine is operated by Nexa Resources El Porvenir S.A.C. ("Nexa Resources El Porvenir"), a subsidiary of Nexa Peru in which Nexa Peru has directly and indirectly a 100% equity interest.

 The El Porvenir mine has a total of 25 concessions covering approximately 4,846.7 hectares, as well as a beneficiation plant, "Acumulacion Aquiles 101".
-With respect to the surface property at the El Porvenir project, there is a mining site of 450.8 hectares, where the mining concession is located, as well as additional surface property where tailings dams/ponds, camps sites and other ancillary infrastructure are located.
+With respect to the surface property at El Porvenir mine, there is a mining site of 450.8 hectares, where the mining concession is located, as well as additional surface property where tailings dams/ponds, camps sites and other ancillary infrastructure are located.